Kargil War: Battle of Jubar

-The final objective in the Batalik frontier was the Jubar peak which was isolated from the neighbouring dominating structures.
-Attack was launched by 1 Bihar on 29 June and with the assistance of Air force and artillery, the peak was captured on 7 July.
+The final objective in the Batalik frontier was Jubar Peak which was isolated from the neighbouring dominating structures.
+The attack was launched by 1 Bihar on 29 June and with the assistance of air force and artillery, the peak was captured on 7 July.

-Final Ceasefire
+Final ceasefire

-On 27 July, the Pakistani forces requested for a flag meeting and sought permission to collect dead bodies.
-Maj Gen Mohinder Puri granted this request.
+On 27 July, Pakistani forces requested for a flag meeting and sought permission to collect dead bodies.
+Maj.
+Gen. Mohinder Puri granted this request.
 At the end of this venture, the Pakistani forces stood down and agreed to abide by the terms of the ceasefire in full.

 Washington Accord and final battles

 Following the outbreak of armed fighting, Pakistan sought American help in de-escalating the conflict.
 Bruce Riedel, who was then an aide to President Bill Clinton, reported that US intelligence had imaged Pakistani movements of nuclear weapons to forward deployments for fear of the Kargil hostilities escalating into a wider conflict.
-However, President Clinton refused to intervene until Pakistan had removed all forces from the Indian side of the LOC.
+However, President Clinton refused to intervene until Pakistan removed all forces from the Indian side of the LOC.

 Following the Washington accord of 4 July 1999, when Sharif agreed to withdraw Pakistani troops, most of the fighting came to a gradual halt, but some Pakistani forces remained in positions on the Indian side of the LoC.
-In addition, the United Jihad Council, an umbrella organisation of pro-Pakistani Kashmiri separatists rejected Pakistan's plan for a climb-down, instead deciding to fight on.
+In addition, the United Jihad Council, an umbrella organisation of pro-Pakistani Kashmiri separatists, rejected Pakistan's plan for a climb-down, instead deciding to fight on.

-The Indian army launched its final attacks in the last week of July in co-ordination with relentless attacks by the IAF, both by day and night, in their totally successful Operation Safed Sagar; as soon as the Drass subsector had been cleared of Pakistani forces, the fighting ceased on 26 July.
+The Indian army launched its final attacks in the last week of July in co-ordination with relentless attacks by the IAF, both by day and night, as part of their successful Operation Safed Sagar; as soon as the Drass subsector was cleared of Pakistani forces, the fighting ceased on 26 July.
 The day has since been marked as Kargil Vijay Diwas (Kargil Victory Day) in India.
-In the wake of its successive military defeats in Kargil, diplomatic isolation in the international arena, its precarious economic situation, and the mounting international pressure, the Pakistani establishment was compelled to negotiate a face saving withdrawal from the residual areas on the Indian side of the LoC, thereby restoring the sanctity of the LoC, as was established in July 1972 as per the Simla Agreement.
+In the wake of its successive military defeats in Kargil, diplomatic isolation in the international arena, its precarious economic situation, and the mounting international pressure, the Pakistani establishment was compelled to negotiate a face saving withdrawal from the residual areas on the Indian side of the LoC, thereby restoring the sanctity of the LoC, as established in July 1972 in the Simla Agreement.